Free Confidential Consultation

 How Does the Jones Act Apply to Cruise Ships?

 Cruise ships offer a unique and exciting way to travel but also present a legal environment.
 When accidents or injuries occur on the high seas, a web of maritime laws and regulations comes into play.
 The Jones Act is one of the most significant legislation governing maritime commerce and safety.
 But how does this century-old law apply to modern cruise ships?
-At Louis A. Vucci P.A., we understand the intricacies of maritime law and how it impacts the rights of cruise ship passengers and crew members.
+At The Vucci Law Group, we understand the intricacies of maritime law and how it impacts the rights of cruise ship passengers and crew members.

 Maritime Law and Cruise Ship Regulations